Fear of Failure

 A 2014 study conducted by Babson College revealed how fear of failure stops some people from engaging in activities where failure is a possible outcome – including the activity of learning.
 The study concluded that the fear of failure negatively influences a person’s motivation to learn and their attitude toward learning

-This study has direct implications on the mission and purpose of the Apiary Fund.
-At its core, the Apiary Fund teaches a person how to manage an investment portfolio – an activity where risk of failure is very real.
-We accomplish the goal through a progression of classes, simulation, and the eventual management of a small portfolio in live market conditions.
+This study has direct implications on the mission and purpose of Apiary Fund.
+At its core, Apiary Fund teaches a person how to manage an investment portfolio – an activity where risk of failure is very real.
+Apiary Fund accomplishes this goal through a progression of classes, simulation, and the eventual management of a small portfolio in live market conditions.

 At every step, Apiary works to mitigate the elements of risk and teach a person how to properly analyze and make decisions that include risk.
 We strive in every possible way to give a person the greatest chance of success in learning how to manage an investment portfolio.